-- Self-Isolation Reporting Tool: Students who are required to self-isolate due to COVID-19 should complete the Self-Isolation Reporting Tool (SIRT).
-By using this, students are attesting that they must self-isolate as a result of direction obtained from a COVID-19 Self-Assessment.
-The information entered on this tool will be used by Academic Counselling to assess your need for academic considerations.
-Students should note that this tool is intended for self-isolation due to COVID-19 only and those who complete this form will be expected to remain off-campus for at least five days.
-Students are expected to contact their instructors within 24 hours of the end of the period of their self-isolation period, unless noted otherwise on the syllabus. - Documentation for Accommodation: Individual instructors are not permitted to receive documentation directly from a student, whether in support of an application for consideration on medical grounds or for other reasons.
-All required documentation for absences that are not covered by the Self-Reported Absence Policy must be submitted to the Academic Counselling office of a student's Home Faculty. - Western University policy on Consideration for Student Absence is available here: Policy on Academic Consideration for Student Absences Undergraduate Students in First Entry Programs. - Student Medical Certificate (SMC): This form is available here: http://www.uwo.ca/univsec/pdf/academic_policies/appeals/medicalform.pdf - Religious Accommodation: Students should consult the University's list of recognized religious holidays and should give reasonable notice in writing, prior to the holiday, to the Instructor and an Academic Counsellor if their course requirements will be affected by a religious observance.
+- Documentation for Accommodation: Individual instructors are not permitted to receive documentation directly from a student, whether in support of an application for consideration on medical grounds or for other reasons. - Western University policy on Consideration for Student Absence is available here: https://counselling.ssc.uwo.ca/procedures/probation\rtw/appeals.html - Religious Accommodation: Students should consult the University's list of recognized religious holidays and should give reasonable notice in writing, prior to the holiday, to the Instructor and an Academic Counsellor if their course requirements will be affected by a religious observance.
 Additional information is given in the Western Multicultural Calendar.